 Rutgers continued to achieve many milestones over the next century, and its international student population grew from just a handful to a few hundred— and the university began to not only receive students, but send them abroad.
 In 1966–1967, the “Junior Year Abroad” program was launched, and the first students went to Tours, France, to study abroad.

-Two hundred and fifty years after its charter date, Rutgers spans over 30 schools and colleges across three university locations and a biomedical division, each with globalization integrated into its mission.
-For example, Rutgers University–Camden has a dedicated Learning Abroad unit that offers short-term study abroad options for students, while the Paul Robeson Campus Center at Rutgers University–Newark gives students many global opportunities, including service-learning abroad programs where students can help build school dormitories in Tanzania, among other opportunities.
+More than two hundred and fifty years after its charter date, Rutgers now spans over 30 schools and colleges across three university locations and a large biomedical division, each with globalization integrated into its mission.
+For example, Rutgers University–Camden has a dedicated Learning Abroad unit that offers short-term study abroad options for students, while the Paul Robeson Campus Center at Rutgers University–Newark gives students many global+local opportunities to connect with the regional immigrant communities.

-In 2011, the university established Rutgers Global, formerly known as the GAIA Centers, to propel Rutgers to the forefront of the international arena.
+In 2011, the university established the GAIA Centers, now known as Rutgers Global, to propel Rutgers to the forefront of the international arena.
 Rutgers Global ensures that the university attains its full potential as a globally engaged institution of higher education throughout its teaching, research, and service.

 Finally, as part of Rutgers’ 250th anniversary, Rutgers Global produced a six-episode TV special entitled Rutgers Around the World that covers Rutgers’ international connections and history.
 You can stream the show online.